jialetoh/50039-proj-group07-2026/README.md

 ## Dataset

-This project uses the cable category from the [MVTec Anomaly Detection (MVTec AD) dataset](https://www.kaggle.com/datasets/ipythonx/mvtec-ad?select=cable).
-More information available at MVTec's website [here](https://www.mvtec.com/company/research/datasets/mvtec-ad)
+This project uses the cable category from the MVTec Anomaly Detection (MVTec AD) dataset, downloadable from Kaggle [here]](https://www.kaggle.com/datasets/ipythonx/mvtec-ad?select=cable).
+More information available at the [official MVTec website](https://www.mvtec.com/company/research/datasets/mvtec-ad).

-Download the dataset and place the `cable` folder in the `data` folder (See Project Directory section).
+Download the dataset and place the `cable/` folder inside the `data/` folder (see Project Directory below).

 ## Project Directory